nhsconnect/gpconnect/pages/development/development_general_api_guidance.md

 - URL pattern content surrounded by **[ ]** are mandatory.
 - URL pattern content surrounded by **{ }** are optional.

-### Service root URL ###
+### Service Root URL ###

-The [Service root URL](https://www.hl7.org/fhir/STU3/http.html#general) is the address where all of the resources defined by this interface are found.
+The [Service Root URL](https://www.hl7.org/fhir/STU3/http.html#general) is the address where all of the resources defined by this interface are found.

-The Service root URL is the `[base]` portion of all FHIR APIs.
+The Service Root URL is the `[base]` portion of all FHIR APIs.

 {% include important.html content="All URLs (and ids that form part of the URL) defined by this specification are case sensitive." %}

-### Service root URL versioning ###
+### Service Root URL versioning ###

-FHIR API URLs SHALL be aligned with the GP Connect specification they were built against, specifically the [major version number](design_product_versioning.html) SHALL be present in the server's Service Root URL to provide a clear distinction between API versions that are incompatible (i.e. contain breaking changes) vs. backwards-compatible (i.e. contain no breaking changes).
+Service Root URLs SHALL be aligned with the GP Connect specification they were built against, specifically the [major version number](design_product_versioning.html#version-number-standard) SHALL be present in the server's Service Root URL to provide a clear distinction between API versions that are incompatible (i.e. contain breaking changes) vs. backwards-compatible (i.e. contain no breaking changes).

-Provider systems are required to publish Service Root URLs for major versions of FHIR APIs in the Spine Directory Service in the following format:
+Provider systems SHALL publish Service Root URLs for major versions of FHIR APIs in the Spine Directory Service in the following format:

 {% include callout.html content="`https://[FQDN of FHIR Server]/[ODS_CODE]/[FHIR_VERSION_NAME]/[GPC_MAJOR_VERSION]/[PROVIDER_ROUTING_SEGMENT]`" %}